stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 As businesses began relying more heavily on computers for data processing—such as payroll, inventory, banking, and more—in the 1950s, it became clear that change was needed.
 At the time, each computer manufacturer used its own proprietary programming language, which was often tied to specific hardware.
 For instance, languages like FORTRAN and Assembly required a strong mathematical background, making them inaccessible to non-technical users.

 ## The Solution
 Recognizing the inefficiency and cost of porting programs across systems, the U.S. Department of Defense (DoD) spearheaded efforts to create a standardized programming language that could be used universally.
 With this goal in mind, a group of experts gathered at the Conference on Data Systems Languages (CODASYL) in 1959.
-Among them was [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper), a pioneering computer scientist who invented the first compiler.
+Among them was [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper), a pioneering computer scientist who was a driving force behind the development of the first compiler, playing a pivotal role in its creation alongside other contributors.

 Out of this conference came the COmmon Business-Oriented Language (COBOL), a revolutionary language designed to meet the needs of business data processing.
 Among the features that made COBOL groundbreaking was its English-like syntax, which allowed non-technical people to read, understand, and even write programs.
 This was similar to how modern drag-and-drop website builders have democratized—or, some might argue, disrupted—web development today.